 We also checked out that six-storey Sega arcade from earlier.
 It also disallowed photos, but we (uh, I mean Kat) snuck a few in.
-Amelia and Shawn also tried out a uniquely Japanese photobooth — after snapping your photos, you could enlarge eyes, adjust skin tone, add lens flare, paste on cute stickers, and just generally remake yourself into an anime character.
+The Missus and Shawn also tried out a uniquely Japanese photobooth — after snapping your photos, you could enlarge eyes, adjust skin tone, add lens flare, paste on cute stickers, and just generally remake yourself into an anime character.
 They found the results pretty hilarious, though sadly the evidence has been

-While in Akihabara, Amelia also hunted for a costume for Halloween (which landed on our last night in Japan).
+While in Akihabara, The Missus also hunted for a costume for Halloween (which landed on our last night in Japan).
 We stopped by a cosplay (“costume play”) shop, but were deterred by the high prices for professional-quality gear.
 Japan (or at least Akihabara) takes costume design a little more seriously than the typical pop-up Halloween shop stocked with polyester superhero suits; we did not locate something suitably disposable that evening.

 We also hunted for a distinctive Akihabara creation — maid cafes.
 These are cafes where the servers act (and are dressed like) maids; patrons are treated like masters and the setting is meant to emulate a home environment.
 I wasn’t terribly keen on the idea (power dynamics are weird!), so when it turned out that cafes had multi-hour lineups and eye-popping by-the-minute price tags I was relieved to have an excuse to bow out.
 We ended up leaving Akihabara without the maid cafe experience.